-In January 2019, KPG of Anna LLC and KPG of Harrisburg LLC each issued a promissory note to the Company in the amount of approximately \$451,000 and \$405,000, respectively, representing the advances made by the Company to these entities through December 31, 2018.
+In January 2019, KPG of Anna LLC and KPG of Harrisburg LLC each issued a promissory note to the Company in the approximate amount of \$451,000 and \$405,000, respectively, representing the advances made by the Company to these entities through December 31, 2018.
 The notes bear interest at 12% per annum, with monthly principal and interest payments due through December 2038.
-At June 30, 2019, the current portion of these notes approximated \$12,000 in the aggregate.
+At September 30, 2019, the current portion of these notes approximated \$12,000 in the aggregate.

-In January 2019, the Company entered into an agreement with Maryland Health & Wellness Center Inc. ("MHWC"), an entity that has been pre-approved for a cannabis dispensing license, to provide MHWC with a construction loan in connection with the buildout of MHWC's proposed dispensary.
+In January 2019, the Company entered into an agreement with Maryland Health & Wellness Center Inc. ("MHWC"), an entity that has been pre-approved by the state of Maryland for a cannabis dispensing license, to provide MHWC with a \$300,000 construction loan in connection with the buildout of MHWC's proposed dispensary.
 The Company also entered into a consulting services agreement to provide MHWC with advisory and oversight services over a three-year period relating to the development, administration, operation, and management of MHWC's proposed dispensary in Maryland.
-The construction loan beers interest at 8% per annum, with principal and interest payable in January 2020, provided however, upon the two-year anniversary of final state approval of MHWC's dispensing license, the Company shall have the right, subject to state approval, to convert the promissory note underlying the construction loan into a 20% ownership interest of MHWC.
-This conversion right of the Company shall be terminated if the consulting services agreement is
+The construction loan bears interest at 8% per annum, with principal and interest payable in January 2020, provided however, upon the two-year anniversary of final state approval of MHWC's dispensing license, the Company shall have the right, subject to state approval, to convert the promissory note underlying the construction loan into a 20% ownership interest of MHWC.
+This conversion right of the Company shall terminate if the consulting services agreement is terminated.